Netflix/spectator/docs/ext/ipc.md

 ### ipc.client.call

-This is a `com.netflix.spectator.api.histogram.PercentileTimer` that is recorded for each outbound message from a client.
+This is a [percentile timer] that is recorded for each outbound message from a client.

 #### Dimensions